lil-senior/invoice-songs/README.md

 ## 📎 License

-MIT License.
+GNU GPLv3.
 Do whatever you want with it — just don't resell it as a SaaS please.